Agriculture in Senegal: Peanuts

 Peanut production accounts for around 40% of cultivated land, taking up 2 million hectares, and provides employment for as many as 1 million people.
 Although the peanut sector's contribution to foreign exchange earnings has dropped below those of fishing and mining, peanuts continue to play an important role in the overall economy as the main cash crop for many rural Senegalese farmers.
 Peanuts are processed locally, and prices of processed peanut oil and other peanut products are set by a government-controlled commission.

 Production of unshelled peanuts varies widely because of periodic drought, and production is frequently underreported because of unauthorized sales to processors in neighbouring countries.
 Total production was estimated at 850,000 tons in 2005.
 Exports of peanut products reached about CFA 15 billion ($30 million) in 2005.
 They account for some 60% of total agricultural exports, 75% of which is made up of peanut oil.
 SUNEOR's (former SONACOS) exports of peanut oil account for 45% to 50% of the world market trade in peanut oil.

 SUNEOR produces approximately 150,000 tons of crude peanut oil per year.
 The European market, which is its main market, can currently absorb only 90,000 tons.
 The newly privatized company plans to explore and develop new markets to fully utilize its capacity.
-Exports of peanuts oil to the U.S. have resumed in 2006 and were estimated at $7 million.
+Exports of peanut oil to the U.S. resumed in 2006 and were estimated at $7 million.
 Other major peanut oil producers include NOVASEN and the Complex of Touba.

 All these three companies produce mainly non-refined peanut oil and non-grilled peanuts for export.
 Peanut meal/cake is predominantly sold in the local market as animal feed.
 The local industry also refines imported edible oils for domestic consumption.
-In 2005 Senegal imported approximately 90,000 tons of crude soybean oil, primarily from Brazil.
+In 2005, Senegal imported approximately 90,000 tons of crude soybean oil, primarily from Brazil.